-Question: I just started working for a construction contractor, helping him find leads for future customers.
-He says he wants to “minimize risk” while paying me commissions on any jobs I give him leads on.
+Question: I need to know how are commissions taxed by the IRS, because I think I’m getting hoodwinked.
+I just started working for a construction contractor.
+I’m helping him find leads for future customers.
+He says he wants to “minimize risk” while paying me commissions on any jobs I give him.
 That means I have to choose between:

 1. letting him take withholding taxes from my commissions, or